arogozhnikov/python3_with_pleasure/README.md

 Python 2 and Python 3 co-exist for almost 10 years, but now we *should* move to Python 3.

-Your research and production code should become a bit shorter, more readable, and significantly safer after moving to Python 3-only codebase.
+Research and production code should become a bit shorter, more readable, and significantly safer after moving to Python 3-only codebase.

 Right now most libraries support both Python versions.
 And I can't wait for the bright moment when packages drop support for Python 2 and enjoy new language features.